-On April 11, 2012, BC Hydro posted a bulletin (Appendix 4) informing its customers that it would be posting its annual Network Economy Report by April 23, 2012, and that customers could decide if, after reviewing the report, an annual Network Economy meeting is required.
-If customers felt a meeting was required it was requested that they submit their letter in accordance with Commission Letter Order L-45-10 by May 7, 2012.
+On April 17, 2014, BC Hydro posted a bulletin (Appendix 4) attaching its annual Network Economy Report and asked customers to decide if, after reviewing the report, an annual Network Economy meeting is required.
+If customers felt a meeting was required it was requested that they submit their letter in accordance with Commission Letter Order L-45-10 by May 1, 2014.